-SEA countries let down by Taylor Swift Eras Tour snub can shake it off by upping their game, say experts
+S-E Asia countries stung by Taylor Swift tour snub are shaking it off with new funds, new rules

 Traveloka’s flight bookings to and from Singapore for the periods around concerts by Swift increased sixfold, the travel company’s president Caesar Indra said.

-The same happened for British band Coldplay, which played six shows in Singapore in January and February.
-The National Stadium, the venue of both artists’ sold-out shows, packs in 55,000.
+The same happened for British band Coldplay, which played six shows in Singapore in January.
+The National Stadium, the venue of both artistes’ sold-out shows, can pack in 60,000.

 As the tangible effects of Swiftonomics materialised, world leaders have also felt the sting.

-Indonesia, for one, has formed a 1 trillion rupiah (S$86 million) tourism fund to entice artists to play more shows in its venues.
+Indonesia, for one, has formed a 1 trillion rupiah (S$86 million) tourism fund to entice artistes to play more shows in its venues.

-“We need ‘Swiftonomics’ for Indonesian tourism,” Minister of Tourism and Creative Economy Sandiaga Uno said in an interview on Feb 20, referring to the snowball effect on sectors such as retail and tourism when artists perform.
+“We need ‘Swiftonomics’ for Indonesian tourism,” Minister of Tourism and Creative Economy Sandiaga Uno said in an interview on Feb 20, referring to the snowball effect on sectors such as retail and tourism when artistes perform.

 Hong Kong leader John Lee said on Feb 20 that the city must be “relentless” in its efforts to lure mega events to its shores.